 It is clear that many inner-city residents are exposed to and allergic to rodents.
-A major study on asthma among inner-city children found that nearly 20 percent of asthmatic children had been sensitized to rats and 15 percent were sensitized to mice.
-This is important to note, as research has found mouse allergen in 82 percent of U.S. homes.
+A major study on asthma among inner-city children found that nearly 20% of asthmatic children had been sensitized to rats and 15% were sensitized to mice.
+This is important to note, as research has found mouse allergen in 82% of U.S. homes.

 Rodents can also expose humans to diseases such as hantavirus.
 Exposure to such disease vectors is rare but can cause severe health problems.

 Integrated pest management (IPM) approaches offer effective means of eliminating rodents from the home.
 IPM methods focus on preventing infestations, trapping rodents, and limited use of lower-toxicity pesticides.
 However, even after a rodent population is controlled, rodent hair, urine, and fecal allergens may remain and can trigger allergic reactions in some people.

 Designing, maintaining, and renovating buildings to minimize rodents is an effective prevention-based approach.

 - Seal holes and cracks in building foundations, utility openings, and joints between materials.
 Use corrosion-proof materials such as copper or stainless steel mesh.
 Rodents can chew through many other materials and squeeze through tiny openings.